 For me one of the very appealing features of DBA is the ability to build armies in matched pairs and to refight both historical and fictional games between these pairs of armies, at reasonable cost in both lead and painting time.
 Over the years I have had plans, and on occasions false starts, at building large Ancient or Medieval armies for rule sets such as DBM.
 Yet with such games my opponents generally tend to have a preference to use their own larger armies.
-This is of course a very understandable preference given the investment we as wargamers make in our own armies.
-The required return on investment is even more pronounced when game time can be limited.
+This is of course a very understandable preference given the investment we as wargamers make in our own armies, especially when game time can be limited.
 It can be difficult after all to find time for a larger game and when you do it is natural for a wargamer to want to finally get his own troops on the table.

-However, with DBA these time barriers start to be break down.
+However, with DBA these time barriers start to break down.
 Armies require less painting time and with a game lasting an hour a couple of games can be played in an evening.
-There is now time to use the other persons army.
-As such DBA allows me to build and deploy armies in historical pairs.
+There is now time to use your opponents army allowing historical opponents to be engaged.
+As such I tend to build DBA armies in historical pairs.
 Last night was no exception when four of us caught up for a gaming DBA gaming evening.

 In two games ploughed fields become a major obstacle, a result of a recent heavy rain or a late campaign season.
 In each players opted for alternate troops or tactics.
 Archery proved on occasion effective, while at others brittle.
 Bill and bow closed to melee while in another game mounted men at arms charged, perhaps foolishly, in an attempt to gain advantage and glory.
 All these elements can easily be found in historical accounts.
 Yet all remained in period.
 How very different from unhistoric encounters.